 The United States Preventive Services Task Force recommends:

 - Monthly breast self-exams for women aged 18-21 years

 The American Congress of Obstetricians and Gynecologists recommends that high-risk women consider doing regular breast self-exams.

 There are 3 main tests to screen women for breast cancer.
 Not all organizations recommend these methods, but you may choose to do them after you discuss the risks, harms, and benefits with your doctor.
 These include:

-- Breast self-exam —Overall, there is a a lack of evidence that breast self-exams are effective in reducing the risk of death from cancer and it can in fact can cause some unnecessary anxiety.
+—Overall, there is a a lack of evidence that breast self-exams are effective in reducing the risk of death from cancer.
+A self-exam can cause unnecessary anxiety.
 Before you do breast self-exams, talk to your doctor about proper technique.